 You Can Buy a VW Taos Again But Do You Want To?

-It’s been almost a year since a stop-sale order was issued for the 2022 VW Taos.
-How is the Taos faring now?
+It’s been almost a year since a Volkswagen stop-sale order was issued for the 2022 VW Taos.
+It’s time to ask, how is the Taos faring now?

-August 2021 saw another recall for the Taos shortly after the stop-sale order.
-The recall related to a leaky fuel connection which increased the risk of a crash AND the risk of a vehicle fire.
+August 2021 saw another recall for the Taos shortly after the Volkswagen stop-sale order.
+The recall served as a notice to customers regarding a leaky fuel connection which increased the risk of a crash AND the risk of a vehicle fire.
 VW told its customers that the underhood fuel supply quick-connector may detach from the fuel supply line causing a fuel leak in the engine compartment.
 A fix has been issued by VW.

 A third recall in March 2022 affected the Taos (MY 2022) and the Tiguan (MY 2021 and 2022).
-In this recall, certain vehicles were assembled with incorrectly manufactured rear knuckles.
+In this recall, the 2021 Tiguan and 2022 Volkswagen Taos problems stemmed from the fact that they were assembled with incorrectly manufactured rear knuckles.
 The left or right rear suspension knuckles can corrode, crack, and break causing instability in the rear suspension, and increasing the risk of a crash.

 What is the situation now for VW Taos owners?